bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 tags: [Hugo]
 ---

 The folder structure lays the foundation for the website structure.
-And for the content Perplex relies heavily on Hugo’s page bundle features.
+The theme relies on Hugo’s page bundle features.
 {.p-first} <!--more-->

 It may take a little while to get your head around Hugo’s content structure.
-Its helping me to keep Hugo’s general goal in mind: The folder structure and all the files therein are processed by following the shortest possible logical path.
-Organizational overhead is hereby avoided but small details can matter.
-Efficiency is Hugo’s greatest achievement but also a reason for misunderstandings and errors.
+It’s helping me to keep Hugo’s general goal in mind: The folder structure and all the files therein should be interpreted as fast as possible.
+Organizational overhead is avoided but small details matter.
+Efficiency is Hugo’s greatest achievement but also the reason for misunderstandings and errors.

 {{< mnote up=14 >}}
-Hugo also offers to process data or to include raw HTML files, but this theme doesn’t use this functionality for now.
+Besides Markdown Hugo also offers to process HTML files, data files, and other formats.
 {{< /mnote >}}

 ## Folder structure

 The content of the root {$/} and the folders {$doc}, {$news}, {$blog} and {$article} may contain Markdown files and their resources.
 The theme provides different layout templates for them.
 Hugo applies the matching templates automatically to every content file inside these directories and their descendants.

-{$/}
-: contains top level pages
+{$/} contains top-level pages

 {$doc}
 : contains the documentation and can handle three folder levels deep filled with Markdown files and their resources.

 {$news}
-: collects short postings like announcements, which are listed in a continuous stream on the top level news page.
+: collects short postings like announcements, which are listed in a continuous stream on the top-level news page.

 {$blog}
-: collects postings, which are accessible through the top level blog list page.
+: collects postings, which are accessible through the top-level blog list page.

 {$article}
-: is meant for longer postings and essays, which are listed as cards on the top level list page.
+: is meant for longer postings and essays, which are listed as cards on the top-level list page.
 {.dl-loose}

 ## Page structure and organization

-Hugo offers **single pages** and **list pages** and Perplex provides templates of these two views for its content types.
+Hugo offers **single pages** and **list pages** and Perplex always provides templates of these two views for its content types.

-The one exception are top level pages, because they only need a single view.
-We can add them to a top level menu or reference them manually.
+Exceptions are top-level pages because they only need a single view.
+They usually aren’t listed and we need to add them to a top-level menu or reference them manually.

 ### Single pages {#single}